logzio/logz-docs/_source/user-guide/accounts/flexible-storage.md

   For the main account, there is a 1 GB minimum.
 Otherwise, for sub accounts, it can be 0 as well.

-* **Cap this account's volume** - This is optional.
+* **Cap this account's volume** (Optional)

     * If you leave this option unchecked, the account has unlimited access to shared volume.

       Once the account exhausts its daily volume, it can continue to receive and index data as long as shared volume is available.

-   * If you enable this option, another field will appear:  **Volume cap**.
+   * If enabled, provide the **Volume cap**, in GB.

       This is the maximum volume that the account can index per calendar day.
-It cannot be greater than the sum of the account's reserved volume and available shared volume.
+The **Volume cap** will need to be equal or less than the sum of the account's reserved volume and available shared volume.

 ![Enable flexible storage](https://dytvr9ot2sszz.cloudfront.net/logz-docs/accounts/configure-flexible-volume.png)